KordingLab/KordingLab.github.io/QandA.md

 Note that I have very explicitly _not_ recommended that you jump right into a course on machine learning or reinforcement learning.
 My experience is that taking these courses before nailing down your fundamentals in optimization and control theory can be inefficient.
 If you are interested in these topics, I certainly encourage you to take courses on them, but you will get more out of those courses if you are already familiar with the fundamentals.
 Walk before you run.

 Besides classes, there are a lot of other really great resources out there you should be familiar with.
-Some particular favorites of mine: [the matrix cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf), [MIT OpenCourseWare](https://ocw.mit.edu), [5 minutes with Cyrill](https://www.ipb.uni-bonn.de/5min/).
+Some particular favorites of mine: [the matrix cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf), [MIT OpenCourseWare](https://ocw.mit.edu), [5 minutes with Cyrill](https://www.ipb.uni-bonn.de/5min/), and [Maths for Intelligent Systems](https://www.user.tu-berlin.de/mtoussai/teaching/Lecture-Maths.pdf).

 **What kind of progress do you expect from me?**

 Once you have (essentially) finished courses in your second year, you should be able to spend full cycles on research. _In your first year_, I expect that you will focus on taking classes, building your ability to read and present academic papers, and start to get your feet wet with research by working on an existing (or new!) research project in the lab.
-The first year will look different for different people, but the bottom line is that I expect that, by the end of your first year, you should have mastered most of the essential skills you need to engage with research and passed your written qualifying exam.
-A good goal for all first year students is to think about submitting a conference paper in the fall of second year.
+The first year will look different for different people, but the bottom line is that I expect that by the end of your first year, you should have mastered most of the essential skills you need to engage with research and passed your written qualifying exam.
+A good goal for all first year students is to submit a first-authored conference paper in the fall of second year (e.g., ICRA, ACC).

 _In subsequent years,_ I expect that you focus almost all work-related effort on research and at any given time maintain a mix of projects you are "leading" and those you are "helping out with."
 Every student's journey will be different, though, so if you are not sure how things are going or how to plan your schedule, let's talk.